-5. "Ethnocentricity" is a term used to express this point or cultural identity.
-It means that every culture to one degree or another views the world and others through the lens of their own cultural values... what they know to be "right"... which makes objective evaluation by those outside the culture challenging.
+- 5. "Ethnocentricity" is a term used to express this point of view or cultural identity.
+It means that every culture to one degree or another views the world and others through the lens of their own cultural values, what they know to be "right" which creates integration within the culture but makes objective evaluation by those outside the culture challenging.
 Furthermore, when a culture is viable and thriving, all these various cultural components are effectively aligned and integrated.
-When a culture is dynamic, it is also incorporating new elements at a manageable rate which brings renewed vigor and opportunity to the culture.
-When the rate of change exceeds the capacity for effective integration and a new normative environment fails to emerge, conflict and even chaos often results.
-Failure to digest change is not good, nor is change for merely for change sake.
-However, compelling forces for change and the repression to change is unhealthy.
-History has demonstrated that organizations and cultures that manage and integrate change well clearly have a survival advantage.
+When a culture is dynamic, it is also incorporating new elements at a manageable rate which brings renewed vigor and opportunities.
+When the rate of change exceeds the capacity for effective integration and a new normative environment fails to emerge, conflict and even chaos result.
+Failure to properly digest change is not good, nor is change merely for change's sake.
+When compelling forces for change and the internal repression of change occurs, conflict usually results.
+History has demonstrated that organizations and cultures that manage and integrate change well clearly have an advantage. - 6.
 There are three components that are fundamental for the survival of the culture.
 These are 1) Ideology-Religion; 2) Socio-Political Organization; and 3) Technology-Science.
 Ideology-Religion is critical for establishing and passing on cultural identity.
-To this end, myth magic and ritual are key aspects.
-See the AD link provided below for more on the topic of the components of culture. http://authenticdiscipleship.org//wp-content/uploads/2019/07/LD-5.0-CA-Introduction-to-Christian-
+In this article we will explore how different Ideology-Religion operates within culture and forms their world view.